christopher-k-c/Read-Locate-Copy-Code/README.md

 then searches a folder and copies found items to another folder based on user input.
 I copied the code which reads, searches and copies things from a stack overflow question, so it is not my original code.
-However i have made a few alterations but these are minor alerations.
+However i have made a few alterations but these are minor alterations.

 The real aim here is to gain a clearer understanding of python and programming in general for myself.
 I plan to play with MATLAB, Pil and other modules in python